← Back to 漢書

 26

 Well said!
-Xunzi rejects the myth that ideal antiquity relied only on symbolic penalties and no corporal sanctions.
+Xunzi's discussion of punishment says: 'Common talk says ancient good governance had no corporal penalties, only symbolic penalties like tattooing types and rough shoes/red clothes; this is incorrect.
 If crime truly vanished, all penalties-not just corporal ones-would be unnecessary.
 Simply lightening punishment without moral order would nullify deterrence for grave violence.
 Severe crime with weak sanction creates maximal disorder.
-Punishment's core function is to stop violent harm and constrain its
+The root purpose of punishment is to prohibit violence and evil, and to chastise their

 27